Texagon-Dev/Helping_Hand/supabase/customer.md

---Customer is Dependent on Auth User Completely
+This will Create the Customer Dependent on the Auth Table.
+The User in customer will be Created or Deleted when its entry is hit in auth table
 ````
 create table
   public.customer (